bonitasoft/bonita-doc/md/jboss-bundle.md

 * `bin/standalone.conf`: script to configure JVM system properties.
 * `bonita-start.bat`: script to start the bundle on Linux.
 * `bonita-start.sh`: script to start the bundle on Linux.
-* `setup`: Contains configuration/database scripts of the Bonita BPM platform and the tool to update it.
+* `setup`: Contains configuration/database scripts of Bonita BPM Platform and the tool to update it.
 See [platform setup tool](BonitaBPM_platform_setup.md).
-* `standalone/configuration/standalone.xml`: JBoss context configuration for Bonita web application.
-Define data sources used by Bonita Engine.
+* `standalone/configuration/standalone.xml`: JBoss context configuration for Bonita BPM Portal.
+It defines data sources used by Bonita BPM Engine.
-* `lib/bonita`: extra libraries needed by Bonita.
+* `lib/bonita`: extra libraries needed by Bonita BPM.
 The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
 * `request_key_utils`: script to generate license request keys (Subscription editions only).
-* `standalone/deployments/h2.sar`: Application that run the h2 server.
+* `standalone/deployments/h2.sar`: Application that runs the h2 server.
-* `standalone/deployments/bonita-all-in-one-[version].ear`: The Bonita web application and EJB3 API.
+* `standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal and EJB3 API.

 <a id="license" />